Landscape Priorities Fund

 - Landscapes Hills and Fleurieu

-There are 83 woodland/heathland bird species declining across the Mount Lofty Ranges, and at immediate risk of extinction.
+There are a suite of heathland bird species declining across the Mount Lofty Ranges, and at immediate risk of extinction.
 This project will focus on landscape-scale restoration of habitats for these species, delivering on-ground revegetation on public lands and private properties in low-rainfall grassy woodland areas.
 The development of a regional action plan, landholder surveys and communications and engagement activities to encourage community involvement will also be key focus areas.

 A multi-agency strategic response to managing buffel grass